Florida panther: David Maehr

-Panthers vs. humans
+Poaching

 Humans threaten the Florida panther directly through poaching and wildlife control measures.

 Florida panthers, usually wandering males, have occurred as vagrants outside of Florida, where they face a much higher risk of mortality.
 In 2008, a Georgia man was sentenced to two years probation, fined, and handed a hunting ban during his probation for killing a Florida panther that had walked 600 mi north to Troup County, Georgia.
 In 2014, a male panther was shot and killed in the Okefenokee Swamp in Georgia.

-Panthers vs. snakes

-Florida's invasive snakes like Burmese pythons might eat Florida panthers.
-These snakes are known to consume large animals like deer and alligators, the size being limited only by how far the snake can open its mouth, which for some snakes can be as much as 60 inches from top to bottom.
-It is known that pythons compete with large cats like leopards in their native habitat of Southeast Asia, and can sometimes even hunt and eat them.
-Large invasive carnivorous snakes are apex-predators that panthers may not fully recognize as a serious threat due to the snakes recent introduction into the habitat.
+In a study using a predator-prey model of Florida panthers, cattle, and white tail deer, the panthers' hunt was found to impact to cattle farmers and the deer hunters in Florida.
+As of 2024, panthers are an endangered species and thus are protected by international law from hunting.
+Thus, farmers and hunters must adapt to the small population of panthers in Florida despite potential for human-wildlife conflict.

 Disease

-Antigen analysis on select Florida panther populations has shown evidence of feline immunodeficiency virus and puma lentivirus among certain individuals.
+Antigen analysis on select Florida panther populations has shown feline immunodeficiency virus and puma lentivirus among certain individuals.
 The presence of these viruses is likely related to mating behaviors and territory sympatry.
 Although, since Florida panthers have lower levels of the antibodies produced in response to FIV, consistently positive results for the presence of infection is difficult to find.

 In the 2002–2003 capture season, feline leukemia virus was first observed in two panthers.
 Further analysis determined an increase in FeLV-positive panthers from January 1990 to April 2007.
 The virus is lethal, and its presence has resulted in efforts to inoculate the population.
 While no new cases have been reported since July 2004, the virus does have potential for reintroduction.

 In August 2019, Florida's Fish and Wildlife Conservation Commission identified, through the use of game cameras, eight endangered panthers affected by an apparent neurological disorder, but were unable to identify any potential infectious diseases that can affect felines and other species.
+A disease that affects them as well as bobcats is a weakness in the back legs.
+As seen on trial cameras, the way that they walk is unsteady.